PrefectHQ/prefect-collection-template/{{cookiecutter.collection_name}}/README.md

 Block(api_key="API_KEY_PLACEHOLDER").save("BLOCK_NAME_PLACEHOLDER")
 ```

 Congrats!
-You can now easily load the saved block, which holds your OpenAI API key:
+You can now easily load the saved block, which holds your credentials:

 ```python
 from {{ cookiecutter.collection_slug }} import Block